History of the club – at time of 25th Anniversary Dec 2012

 Today at the end of its first 25 years, Mayo AC is a very vibrant club with about 150 members.
 It does not have an underage section but caters for people from 18 years with no upper age limit .
 It does not own any facilities of its own, but is lucky to be able to avail of existing facilities in the area that it covers .

-Current chairman, Michael McGrath has been involved in athletics since the mid seventies.
+Club chairman at the time Michael McGrath was involved in athletics since the mid seventies.
 He is full of enthusiasm about the club and its achievements to date.
 He says, “despite the fact that our members are spread all over Co Mayo and many outside it and also that many members follow their own training programmes, there is always a wonderful team spirit when we meet up at competition also we have a wonderful club committee.
 In the past all the work was left to a few but now there a large number of people willing to take on various tasks for the good of the club”.

 Michael was also full of praise for all the club’s officers down the years.
 He also reflected on the enormous contribution of the late Padraic Cullina, one of the founding members, as an athlete coach, official and event organiser.
 Padraic sadly passed away two years ago following a short illness but will always be remembered.